dustinnoe/wireshark-lesson/1/LessonPlan.md

 * Explain what WireShark is.
 Be sure to emphasize that it is NOT just a packet capture tool, it is a complete packet analysis package.
 Take a moment to describe each of the features listed on the slide.
 Highlight how well WireShark is with displaying detailed protocol information.

 * Describe the process by which a network packet arrives at a computer.
 Be sure to explain that a network interface is a point of connection to the network.
-If the network trusts the system, it will communicate with it using the protcols that govern computer communication (IP,TCP,UDP,DNS,etc.).
+If the network trusts the system (e.g. it isn't blocked by a firewall), it will communicate with it using the protcols that govern computer communication (Ethernet,TCP,UDP,DNS,etc.).

 * Take a moment to describe how to select one or more interfaces to capture on in WireShark.
 Describe how some systems will have many interfaces but with a little though it's easy to determine which to select.